Information Technology Procurement Standard

 Definition

 Information Technology - Citing ND Century Code (Chapter 54-59-01.3), "'Information technology' means the use of hardware, software, services, and supporting infrastructure to manage and deliver information using voice, data, and video."
-ITD further defined this in its Definition of Information Technology.
+NDIT further defined this in its Definition of Information Technology.

 State Term Contracts - The State Procurement Office has established term contracts for commodities commonly used by the state.
 Term contracts establish a supplier for specific commodities for a fixed period of time.
 Examples are term contracts for desktop computer equipment and printer equipment.